dliang55/website/content/post/getting-started/index.md

 # Date updated
 lastmod: "2020-12-13T00:00:00Z"

 # Is this an unpublished draft?
-draft: false
+draft: true

 # Show this page in the Featured widget?
 featured: false